kazeem001/machine-Learning-with-Titanic-data/README.md

   # infomation about the dataset
-the Titanic dataset has information about the Passenger who boarded the Titanice ship
+the Titanic dataset has information about the Passenger who boarded the Titanice